 Note: You are not allowed to enroll in a Medical Flexible Spending Arrangement (FSA) while you're enrolled in a high-deductible health plan with a Health Savings Account (HSA).
 You may, however, enroll in a Limited Purpose FSA.
 A Limited Purpose FSA can only be used on qualified vision and dental expenses.

-To receive carryover, you must enroll in either the Limited Purpose FSA or Medical FSA for the following year or have at least $120 left in your 2022 balance.
-Unused funds up to $550 will roll over to 2023.
+To receive carryover, you must enroll in either the Limited Purpose FSA or Medical FSA for the following year or have at least $120 left in your 2023 balance.
+Unused funds up to $550 will roll over to 2024.
 Any funds above $550 will be forfeited.
-Carryover will occur for the first time in January 2023.
+Carryover will occur in January 2024.

 Compare Medical FSAs and Limited Purpose FSAs on the Navia website.